-U-M Tech Transfer will host Celebrate Invention on October 22nd at the Michigan League.
+U-M Tech Transfer hosted Celebrate Invention on Tuesday, October 22, 2019 at the Michigan League.

 11 AM – Everything You Need to Know about Open-Sourcing

 - Drew Bennett, Associate Director of Licensing, Software, Mobile and Digital Technologies, U-M Tech Transfer

 12 PM – Innovation to Impact: A Conversation on the Opportunities for Impact at the Nation’s Leading Public Research University

 - Rebecca Cunningham, Interim Vice President for Research and William G Barsan Collegiate Professor of Emergency Medicine

 - Kelly Sexton, Associate Vice President for Research, Technology Transfer and Innovation Partnerships

 1 PM – Remarks by the 2019 winners of the Distinguished University Innovator Award – followed by

 panel session – Increasing Opportunities for Hardware Startups in the Post-CMOS Machine Learning Era